designer2k2/EMUcan/README.md

 # EMUcan
-ECUMaster EMU CAN Stream Reader Library
+ECUMaster EMU CAN Stream Reader Arduino Library

 It reads the EMU CAN Stream and decodes it into something usefull.